harikas14/Pages/docs/SMugVault-FAQ.md

 ## 🔐 Authentication & Security

-### How does MacSMug access my SmugMug account?
+### How does SMugVault access my SmugMug account?
-MacSMug uses **OAuth 1.0a**, the industry-standard secure authentication protocol.
-You sign in through SmugMug's official website, and they provide MacSMug with secure access tokens.
+SMugVault uses **OAuth 1.0a**, the industry-standard secure authentication protocol.
+You sign in through SmugMug's official website, and they provide SMugVault with secure access tokens.

-### Does MacSMug store my SmugMug password?
+### Does SMugVault store my SmugMug password?
-**No!** MacSMug never sees or stores your SmugMug password.
+**No!** SMugVault never sees or stores your SmugMug password.
 All authentication is handled securely through OAuth, and access tokens are stored in your Mac's Keychain.

 ### Is my data safe?
 Absolutely!
-MacSMug is designed with privacy as a core principle:
+SMugVault is designed with privacy as a core principle:
 - **No data collection** - We don't collect any personal information
 - **Local storage** - All photos are stored on your Mac
 - **Secure tokens** - Access credentials stored in macOS Keychain
 - **No tracking** - No analytics or tracking mechanisms

-### Can I revoke MacSMug's access?
+### Can I revoke SMugVault's access?
 Yes!
-You can revoke MacSMug's access anytime by:
+You can revoke SMugVault's access anytime by:
 1. Signing into your SmugMug account
 2. Going to Account Settings → Privacy
-3. Removing MacSMug from authorized applications
+3. Removing SMugVault from authorized applications

-### What permissions does MacSMug need?
+### What permissions does SMugVault need?
-MacSMug only requests the minimum permissions needed:
+SMugVault only requests the minimum permissions needed:
 - **Read access** to your SmugMug photos and albums
-- **No write access** - MacSMug cannot modify your SmugMug content
+- **No write access** - SMugVault cannot modify your SmugMug content
-- **No sharing access** - MacSMug cannot share your photos
+- **No sharing access** - SMugVault cannot share your photos

 ---